-There was a time, not so long ago, when building your own company website meant only hiring a web development team.
+Not so long ago, there was a time when building your own company website meant only hiring a web development team.
 Sure, you could attempt to do it yourself.
 You could use a site like Wix or Weebly and do an ok job (not a route I recommend).

 When all was said and done, you'd end up hiring a web development team to fix the mess and help you understand why your site is not receiving any traffic.

 Happily, those days are gone.
-Thanks to WordPress, you get the best of both worlds - the web design company builds the site, and you get the flexibility of control and scale.
+Thanks to WordPress, you get the best of both worlds - the web design company builds the site and the flexibility of control and scale.

 If you're in the market for a new website, here are ten reasons why WordPress is the ultimate choice.